thailyn/RimWorld-SanguophageTweaks/README.md

 First, with VRES, there are now four different types of bloodfeeders, and they almost all work differently.
 I didn't see a reason they couldn't be made more similar.
-Second, I enjoy playing with lots of different modded genes and xenotypes (as well as HAR races), and from that there are way to get very large and very small colonists.
+Second, I enjoy playing with lots of different modded genes and xenotypes (as well as HAR races), and from that there are ways to get very large and very small colonists.
 I wanted to incorportate pawn body size (both the biter and the victim) in as many situations as I could, and in a consistent way.

+For a more comprehensive dissection of the thought process that led me to these changes, see the ANALYSIS.md file included with the downloaded files and is in the GitHub repo.

 ## Features